minprog/app-studio/40 Guided/95 Trivia/Assignment.md

 [TODO INSERT ARCHITECTURE]

+## Getting started

+## Getting started

+1. Create a new Android studio project called **Trivia**, using these settings:
+    - Choose API 24 (Nougat) unless your own phone has an older operating system
+    - Start with an Empty Activity
+    - Leave all other settings unchanged

+2. Create a new, empty repository on the Github website.
+Name your repository `Trivia`.

+3. Now, add a git repository to the project on your computer.
+Go to Android Studio, and in the menu choose **VCS -> Enable Version Control Integration**.
+Choose **git** as the type and confirm.
+This will not change much, but sets us up for the next steps.

+    Note: if you get a popup to ask whether you would like to add some file to the repository, answer "No" for now.
+If you answer "Yes", things may get complicated later on.

+4. Link the local repository to your Github project.
+Choose **VCS -> Git -> Remotes...**.
+Add a remote with name "origin".

+5. Android Studio has generated quite a few files for your project already.
+To add these, let's **commit** and **push** those files to Github.
+Press **Cmd-K** or **Ctrl-K** to show the Commit Changes screen.
+There, you should see a long list of "unversioned files".
+Make sure all checkboxes are selected, enter a commit message `Initial project` and then press the **commit** button.
+Turn off code analysis.

+6. Press **Cmd-Shift-K** or **Ctrl-Shift-K** to show the Push Commits dialog.
+Press the **Push** button to send everything to Github.

+Your project files should now be visible on Github.
+If not, ask for help!

 ## Getting our trivia questions

 To get the questions (and answers) needed to build this app, we will make use of an API: [jservice.io](http://jservice.io/).
 This API allows you to request random questions, for example.

 Requesting data from the API can be done in the same manner as before, by using Android's `Volley` library to send requests and listen for the response.

-Be sure to implement the right callbacks to make sure that your response is directed to the proper activity!
+When you have the response from the API, chances are you will need to do some JSON formatting to make it useful to you.
+Be sure to implement the right callbacks to make sure that your parsed response is directed to the proper activity, so it can update the UI accordingly!

+If unsure how to use `Volley` and implement the proper callback methods, refer to the [references](https://apps.mprog.nl/android-reference/volley) or take a look at [Restaurant](https://apps.mprog.nl/guided/restaurant)'s section on "Showing Categories" for assistance.

 ## Setting up Firebase